 Safety and security.

-Rail travel is generally safe in Vietnam, but petty theft can occur.
+Rail travel is usually safe, but petty theft can occur.
 We have received numerous reports of theft on sleeper trains between Hanoi and Lao Cai/Sapa.

-When travelling by rail, ensure you retain the ticket stub at all times as it is required upon exiting the train station.
+When travelling by rail, ensure you retain the ticket stub as it is required upon exiting the train station.

-Boats, hydrofoils and ferries in Vietnam may not meet Australian safety standards.
-Accidents on waterways do occur and there have been a number of fatalities resulting from vessels sinking, including in Ha Long Bay.
+Boats, hydrofoils and ferries may not meet Australian safety standards.
+Accidents on waterways occur and there have been a number of fatalities resulting from vessels sinking, including in Ha Long Bay.

 Whenever you plan to travel by boat: